-One of the essential elements in keeping youth engaged in school and crime-free during difficult times is participation in group activities with their peers.
 Offering free, teen-centric activities in the City can help keep youth engaged in positive interactions, form connections with their greater community and drive down drug abuse and depression rates.
 The City should expand their recreational programming to include teen outreach.
-This could also include partnerships with music and theater programs based out of Bellingham that can run a satellite program in Ferndale.